-In 12 games between them this season, Jadon Sancho and Reiss Nelson have provided six goals and six assists respectively for Borussia Dortmund and Hoffenheim.
+In 18 games between them this season, Jadon Sancho and Reiss Nelson have provided 10 goals and six assists between them for Borussia Dortmund and Hoffenheim.
 Born and raised in London, Sancho and Nelson are now growing together as professionals in Germany's top flight, showing how age is just a number, and that English players can do it abroad.

 "When I saw Jadon and Reiss I thought 'these boys are mad.'
 Jadon was just making people look stupid.
 The nutmegs, the skills.
 Some were outrageous.
 And it was other academy players they were doing this against."
 Those the words of Sayce Holmes-Lewis, speaking to the Daily Mail, who was the coach of a very special U11 team at the Southwark London Youth Games in 2011.

 Childhood friends Sancho and Nelson played and won the tournament together seven years ago as 11-year-olds and it was clear, even back then, that the pair were something incredibly special.

 "Jadon and Reiss were both phenomenal players," said Holmes-Lewis.
 "You knew they would go into the professional game.
 They were different from anything out there and had this ability to manipulate the ball at a young age.
 At times, because of their friendship, it was telepathic between them on the pitch."

 London born, Bundesliga bred

 Growing up in South and Central London together, the path to professional football would usually take a pair of talented English teens into the English Premier League.
 However, the lack of opportunity for young homegrown stars at home meant that Sancho needed to look elsewhere for his first-team chance, which he had unquestionably earned after helping England to win the U17 World Cup in 2017.